dEAduction/dEAduction/CONTRIBUTING.md

 `area`     | Definition
 -----------|-------------------------------------------------------------------------------------------------------------------
-`code`     | Changes affecting the code-base.
+`code`     | Changes affecting the codebase.
 `doc`      | Changes affecting the documentation (including comments and docstrings).
 `snippets` | Changes affecting the snippets.
 `tests`    | Changes affecting the tests.
 `tools`    | Changes affecting the tools and the development environment.
-`dui`      | Changes that affect d∃∀duction's user interface (e.g. texts, tooltips) but do not have to do with how the code is.
+`dui`      | Changes that affect d∃∀duction's user interface (e.g. texts, tooltips) but have nothing to do with how the code is.

 Argument `type` is also mandatory and *must* be one of:

 `type`   | Definition
 ---------|-----------------------------------------------------------------------------------------------------------------------------------------------------------
-`chores` | Changes affecting that do not affect the meaning of what is changed (e.g. changing a filename).
+`chores` | Changes that do not affect the meaning of what is changed (e.g. changing a filename).
 `dev`    | Work in progress for new features; changes that are part of its development though not introducing it.
-A series of `dev` commits end with a `feat` commit.
+A series of `dev` commits ends with a `feat` commit.
 `feat`   | Changes that introduce a completed new feature.
 When developing it, the last commit *must* be the only one to use this type, all other *must* use dev.
 `fix`    | Fix bugs and problems.
 `revert` | Revert to a previous commit, feature or state of the project.
 `ref`    | Refactoring.

-Scope is optional and the precise part of the code-base that was changed (e.g. a class, function or module name or a combination of all that).
+Scope (optional) is the precise part of the codebase that was changed (e.g.  a class, function or module name or a combination of all that).
 Precision is up to you, use it if necessary (in doubt, use it).
 Finally, the summary *should* be the shortest possible sentence describing the commit.
-It *should* begin with a capital letter and *must not* end with a period, it *should* also be in present tense.
+It *should* begin with a capital letter and *must not* end with a period, it *should* also be written using present tense.
 The combination of the mandatory area and type, and optionally the scope, help you identify which commits in the git log are most relevant to you.
 The scope helps identifying which parts of the project are changed.

 The body of the commit message *may* be used to provide additional information about the changes, such as technical explanations.